Over the years I’ve been seeing Lua programs pop up in places that I didn’t expect, for example:

 I like how in 1 day I was able to go from, no real knowledge on Lua, to remotely using sockets to control Raspberry Pi GPIO pins.

 I found my biggest issue was a standard and simple graphic interface.
 Love2D has a lot of potential but it’s a little like Python PyGame great for games but a little over kill if you want to create a dialog with a couple of buttons.
+The Lua curses library offers an “old style” interface but the documentation and examples are a little weak.

 I can’t see myself giving up Python for Lua but I could perhaps see using Lua on projects where: